TheSkyentist/GELATO/README.md

 * The PARAMS.json file.
 * The spectrum or spectra.
 * The redshift of each spectrum.
 The redshift of the object must be passed to construct the spectrum object.
 While the redshift is a fitted parameter, the provided value must be correct to at least 1 part in 100.
 A basic estimate from the apparent position of any identified emission line should suffice.
+Ideally this is the redshift of the continuum as the redshift of the continuum is not fit.
 * If running on a list of spectra, GELATO takes in a comma delimited file, where each object occupies a different line.
 The first item in each line is the path to the spectrum.
 The second is the redshift of the spectrum.
 * (If plotting) the matplotlibrc file in your working directory, especially if you are running on multiple threads, in which case the non-interactive backend must be specified.